JCMenchi/amazebot/gamemgr/doc/static/intro.md

 # Game Manager

-Backend service executing a game.
+Backend service used to execute a game.

+This service load the javascript bot code and run it in a wroker thread against a maze selected in mazemgr service.

 ## Build